chakrabar/chakrabar.github.io/_posts/articles/2017-11-14-dynamic-in-csharp.md

 layout: post
 title: "Dynamic in C#"
 date: 2017-11-14
-tags: [tech, tips, notes code-demo]
+tags: [tech, tips, .net, code-demo]
 excerpt: "A quick introduction to dynamic in C# and comparison with var and object keywords."
 categories: articles
 share: true